gotchoices/MyCHIPs/doc/learn-protocol.md

 When requesting a direct payment from the other party, the sequence gets a little more complicated.
 This involves the generation of an *invoice,* or request for payment.
-Setting chits should never be handled through this sequence.
+Setting chits are not applicable to this sequence.

 ![seq-chit-inv](uml/seq-chit-inv.svg)